 Our room faced into the central courtyard area with access to our own private balcony and the sound system was wired into the plush marble bathroom (take note other hotels, mirrors should always be heated!).
 So I was able to get my morning BBC Radio One fix in the shower followed by coffee from the Nespresso machine on the terrace.

 The Aria has a complimentary cheese & wine reception in the central music garden lobby every day from 4-6pm.
 It’s just for guests of the hotel and is accompanied by different live music every day.
-If you saw my Snapchat or Instagram story you’ll have heard the amazing singer and pianist perform Sia’s ‘Chandelier’ and ‘All of me’, by John Legend.
+If you saw my Instagram story you’ll have heard the amazing singer and pianist perform Sia’s ‘Chandelier’ and ‘All of me’, by John Legend.
 We hadn’t been out to explore Budapest yet, but the next day appreciated this downtime even more because it was so chilled out and relaxed in comparison to the tourist hustle and bustle.
 At about five-to-six, after countless wine top ups and second and third helpings of cheese, nuts, bread and fruit, we noticed the waiter carry the cheese platter away.

 Neither of us could manage another sliver of Brie, but Courtney said, “what if I wanted more?” just as the server crossed paths with another who was bringing a fresh display from the kitchen to the counter.
 That shut us up, as did the last over generous pouring of wine at 6 on the dot!